Maniac-i/BootCamp-Assignment-1/README.md

 This project was built to accomplish several things:

--Intorduce me to HTML.
+- Intorduce me to HTML.

--Introduce me to CSS.
+- Introduce me to CSS.

--Learn about semantic HTML and how to incorporate it properly.
+- Learn about semantic HTML and how to incorporate it properly.

--Learn about accessiblity.
+- Learn about accessiblity.

--Put into practice the things learned by making an exisiting webpage more accessible.
+- Put into practice the things learned by making an exisiting webpage more accessible.

 Ultimately, I learned the importance of semantic HTML.
 How clean, concise, code can make a big difference for individuals having to use screen readers.
 This was a fun assignment that went beyond just learning proper HTML/CSS syntax and properties.